pragmatrix/CrossUI/README.md

 * Press "Add Test.."
 * Select "CrossUI.Tests.DrawingContext/bin/Debug/CrossUI.Tests.DrawingContext.dll"

 The WPF Testrunner should now show some drawings.
-These drawings are test results of the tests in CrossUI.Tests.dll.
+These drawings are test results of the tests in CrossUI.Tests.DrawingContext.dll.

-* Open CrossUI.Tests/TestRunnerTests.cs

-In here you can change the code that produce the test results.
+* For trying out the instant feedback, open a source file in the project CrossUI.Tests.DrawingContext and change the code that produces the test results.
 If you got .NET Demon installed, changes should appear as you type.

 ## Roadmap